Shaance/image-converter/backlog.md

   - try immediate retries
   - if that fails, try with jitter delay
   - if that fails, try with jitter + exponential backoff
-- make mime checks at presign instead at later stages
+- immediately delete files
-- make golang lambda update state on failure
+- client, fix the dropdown not saving state